 Yet as the seasons have turned it seems to have brought a renewed appreciating for the staple press release.
-Blame it on the Tea Party.
 It’s a revival.
-To celebrate, let’s give the press release a new name prefaced by a six letter word that begins with an “S.”
+Let’s celebrate.

 Here are a few posts I’ve spotted lately that spawned the idea for this post: